Best surround sound system Buying Guide: Welcome to What Hi-Fi?'s round-up of the best surround sound systems you can buy in 2021.

-In this guide we'll look at everything you need to consider, and suggest the best options available.
+In this guide we'll look at everything you need to consider, and suggest the best home theatre systems available.
 By the end you'll know all you need to start buying with confidence.

 The first big question is whether to go for a speaker package or a soundbar.
-It really depends on how much space you have, what your budget is, and what other devices you want to plug in.
+It really depends on how much space you have for a system, what your budget is, and what other devices you want to plug into it.

 A speaker package will give you true surround sound, as the speakers will be placed all around you in a 360-degree arrangement.
-But a full surround sound system will cost more than a soundbar and requires more boxes in your room.
+But a full surround sound system will cost more than a soundbar and requires more boxes in your room, including an AV receiver.

-Whichever you're considering, do your research and make sure it will fit your space, and will accommodate your games console, 4K Blu-ray player, set-top box, and whatever else you're planning on hooking up.
+Whichever surround sound system you're considering, do your research and make sure it will fit your space, and will accommodate your games console, 4K Blu-ray player, set-top box, and whatever else you're planning on hooking up.
 And that you can afford it, of course.
 Happy listening!

-If you want a true surround sound home cinema experience, this is our champion when it comes to performance per pound value.
+If you want a true home theatre experience, this is the very best surround sound system when it comes to performance-per-pound value.
 These Dali speakers sound full and warm, bringing out the best in any soundtrack.
 The sound is transparent but fun, powerful yet at the same time subtle.
 It won our coveted Product of the Year last year.
 Need we say more?